As a general aviation pilot, I acknowledge that dress shoes may not be the most comfortable thing to settle on.

 Unfortunately, it started raining at my destination.
 And the ramp in that airport is just over grass.

-I can’t expect the grass field over there to be dry after heavy rainfall.
+I can’t expect the grass field to be dry after heavy rainfall.

-As I walk on the grass field for various reasons, which is typical for charter pilots, an expensive shoe non-waterproof shoe is not viable.
+As I walk on the grass field for various reasons, typical for charter pilots, an expensive non-waterproof shoe is not viable.

 If you, as a pilot, choose to wear a shiny new dress boot in this kind of condition, then I must say you are wasting money.